oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 ### Data migration

 Configure standby database for source EBS database on the OCI VM DB system.
 We are using the OCI VM DB system $ORACLE_HOME and ASM (+DATA, +RECO) locations for the physical standby database creation.
-Creating standby database will save the overall downtime which is required during the cutover by avoiding a database backup and restore, especially if the database size is greater than 2TB.
+Creating a standby database will save the overall downtime which is required during the cutover by avoiding a database backup and restore, especially if the database size is greater than 2TB.

 #### Set up a standby database for your source database